 - Just-the-Basics is the epitome of simplicity.
 Using just three or four Vanguard index funds (depending on your chosen portfolio mix), JtB seeks to match the return of the overall market.
 Research repeatedly shows that the average investor typically trails the market’s rate of return, usually by a significant margin.
 JtB ensures this won’t happen to you by delivering returns roughly equal to that of the market.
 As a bonus, it’s an easy, low-maintenance way to invest, requiring attention only once a year.

-- Upgrading is a trend-following strategy that attempts to beat the market by continually adjusting to the types of investments the market is currently favoring.
+- Upgrading is a trend-following strategy that attempts to beat the market by adjusting to the types of investments the market is currently favoring.
 In Upgrading, we rank more than 1,500 mutual funds by type each month and determine which ones have been delivering the best recent performance.
-We recommend the purchase of the highest-momentum funds in each of five SMI stock risk categories.
+We recommend the purchase of the highest-momentum funds in each of three SMI stock-risk categories.
 These funds are held until they stop outperforming.
 At that point, we recommend replacement funds showing stronger recent performance.
+(As of January 2021, the Fund Upgrading strategy also uses two index funds as longer-term holdings.)

 - Dynamic Asset Allocation (DAA) is also a trend-following strategy.
 However, instead of rotating into the highest-momentum funds within different stock risk categories, DAA rotates among entire asset classes — U.S. Stocks, Foreign Stocks, Real Estate, Gold, Bonds, and Cash — keeping those following the strategy invested in the three best-performing classes.
 As a somewhat defensive strategy, DAA enables investors to participate in some of the gains of a growing market while providing strong protection against loss during market downturns.